-Looking for some brunch recipes for a special holiday or Sunday brunch?
-This brunch menu gives you a choice of egg dish, French toast, two kinds of pancakes, two kinds of waffles, hash browns or home fries, blueberry muffins or scones — and of course, perfectly crispy bacon.
-And don't worry, we haven't forgotten the cocktails — non-alcoholic and the more "festive" variety!
+If you're planning a special holiday or Sunday brunch, use this brunch menu.
+It gives you a choice of egg dish, French toast, two kinds of pancakes, two kinds of waffles, hash browns or home fries, blueberry muffins or scones, and of course, perfectly crispy bacon.
+This listing also includes cocktails, both non-alcoholic and the more "festive" variety!

 01 of 08